 Here's one of our most popular DJ Lighting Packages that includes everything you need for a high-quality DJ light show that's easy to use and looks awesome.

-Checkout this link for Complete DJ Packages with Audio Source, Mixer and DJ Speaker Systems with everything you need to get started.
+Checkout this link for Complete DJ Packages with Audio Source, DJ Controller, Mixer and DJ Speaker Systems with everything you need to get started.